Arthur B. Carles (1882-1952) was a painter and art instructor active in Philadelphia, Pennsylvania.

 Upon Carles' return to Philadelphia, he accepted a position at the Pennsylvania Academy as an instructor of French and American modernism.
 In 1910 his work was included in the "Younger American Painters" show held at Alfred Stieglitz's New York gallery, 291.
 Also, Stieglitz gave Carles his first one-man show in 1912.
 Carles exhibited at the Armory Show of 1913.

 Arthur Carles had one daughter, painter Mercedes Matter.
 He married Carolina Robinson as his second wife in 1972.
-Later in life, he suffered from alcoholism and had a stroke in 1941 that left him an invalid.
+Later in life, he suffered from alcoholism and had a stroke in 1941 that left him unable to paint.
 Carles died in 1952.